kevinyc-dri/flowspace-bakery/README.md

 -----------------------
 The following bugs fixes or features need to be completed:

-1. Bug: "no fillings" text is never displayed when cookies have no fillings
+1. DONE - Bug: "no fillings" text is never displayed when cookies have no fillings

-2. Feature: Cookies should actually be cooked
-   We lazily added to Cookie: def ready?; true; end But, the cookies are not actually ready instantly!
+2. DONE - Feature: Cookies should actually be cooked We lazily added to Cookie: def ready?; true; end But, the cookies are not actually ready instantly!
 When a cookie is placed in the oven, we need to trigger a background cooking worker to cook the cookies and update their state after a couple minutes of "cooking"